-- The best way for cleaning roller blinds is determined by how dirty they are.
+- The best way to clean roller blinds is determined by how dirty they are.
 In some circumstances, such as mold, stronger cleansers or expert assistance may be required.
 Mold grows in moist, warm conditions.
 If you don’t let your fabric roller blinds dry completely in the bathroom or kitchen, they may develop mold.
 If window blinds get moist from condensation on the windows, they might grow mold.

 - It’s critical to minimize mold growth as much as possible while cleaning roller blinds.
 If your linds get wet, you must consider drying them at your earliest.
-You can use a hairdryer to quickly dry your blinds.
+You can use a hair dryer to quickly dry your blinds.

 - For humidity in blinds consider using a humidifier.